• Skip to main content

 Rent a boat

-The Gray’s Lake Concession offers boat rentals on the south shore of the lake.
-Canoes, kayaks, paddleboards, and pedal boats are available.
+The Gray’s Lake Terrace Concession offers boat rentals on the south shore of the lake.
+Rent canoes, kayaks, pedal boats, sailboats, and more!
 Rentals are seasonal, so it’s wise to check the hours before you go.
 Life jackets are required and are available at concessions.
 For more area boat rentals, see our Guide to Des Moines Boat Rentals.

 If you have your own canoe or kayak, access the boat launch near the northwest parking lot by the park entrance.